CSGuides/grad-job-guide/_interviewing/questions.md

     No one gets mad at anyone else.
 We sometimes squabble over space.

 * *What's the general view on (your research area) here?*
   Is it a second-class citizen?
 Is theory emphasized?
 Practice?
 Building big systems?
+Is the department planning to grow the area beyond this hire?

 **Questions they may ask you:**